11 October 2018 – 27 January 2019

-Being a woman, Albers was barred from becoming a painter at the Bauhaus art school when she joined as a student in 1922.
-Taking a weaving workshop instead, she began a career in textiles which would see her become a highly influential artist and innovator.
+As a woman, Albers was barred from becoming a painter at the Bauhaus art school when she joined as a student in 1922.
+Taking a weaving workshop instead, she began a career in textiles that would see her become a highly influential artist and innovator.

 Her work pushed the boundaries of hand-weaving in design and use, and she created a wide-ranging body of work including wall hangings, bedspreads, pictorial images, and mass produced textiles.